KubaJastrz/eslint-config-emperor/website/README.md

 That's totally fine!
 Not all projects need (or can support) multiple languages.
 You can continue to use this theme without ever adding a second language.

 If that single language is not English, you can just replace `en` in directory layouts and configurations with the preferred language.

-### Search (Powered by Algolia)

-[Algolia](https://www.algolia.com/) offers a free service to qualified open source projects called [DocSearch](https://docsearch.algolia.com/).
-If you are accepted to the DocSearch program, provide your API Key & index name in `src/consts.ts` and a search box will automatically appear in your site header.

-Note that Algolia and Astro are not affiliated.
-We have no say over acceptance to the DocSearch program.

-If you'd prefer to remove Algolia's search and replace it with your own, check out the `src/components/Header.astro` component to see where the component is added.